cea-hpc/modules/doc/source/module.rst

  **MODULEPATH** value.
 If an environment variable referred in a path element is not defined, its reference is converted to an empty string.

+**MODULERCFILE**

+ Location of a global run-command file containing *modulefile* specific setup.
+See also Modulecmd startup section.

 **MODULESHOME**

  The location of the master Modules package file directory containing module